wtrawlings/Sprint-Challenge-Advanced-React/ANSWERS.md

 - [x] Why would you use class component over function components (removing hooks from the question)?

 That's a good question.
 First, it may be because you are on a team that uses class components instead of functional components.
 Hook (functional) components are less code, easier to read, and test.
 I really like the functional over the class (as you can probalbly tell).
+Secondly, I have found a lot of projects that start out with the main app in Class - to force certain things to happen at "DidMount" and all components are in functional.

 - [x] Name three lifecycle methods and their purposes.

 componentDidMount(): We used this one in the challenge.
 At the Birth of the compnent, which is a one time event, you can use this to execute data retrieval, or other one time tasks.
 Again, this is a one time event at the beginning of the component. componentDidUpdate(): We can use this for any components that will update after the birth of the component.
 An example is an updating news/twitter feed.
-Right after it is first drawn on the DOM. componentWillUnmount(): We use this to execute a cleanup for event listeners and dumping data that no longer has use at the end of the life of a component (when it leaves the dom)
+Right after it is first drawn on the DOM. componentWillUnmount(): We use this to execute a cleanup for event listeners and dumping data that no longer has use at the end of the life of a component (when it leaves the dom- for instance in a Router situation where we go to a different page/section and drop part of the interface).

 - [x] What is the purpose of a custom hook?